100 Self-appraisal comments by employee example

 The self-evaluation process plays a crucial role in identifying potential pitfalls and challenges, helping individuals reflect on their performance, identify strengths and weaknesses, and set goals for improvement.

-Misleading Communication
+Misleading communication

 Some employees can panic when having to talk about themselves.
 Rather than be honest about their contributions or achievements, they instead decide to talk about what they think their manager wants to hear.
 This can result in a misleading appraisal that will not actually help them make improvements or identify areas where they could use support.